bluzelle/curium/docs/public/buildvalidatorsentry.md

     So, for example, the following:

         # Comma separated list of nodes to keep persistent connections to
-        persistent_peers = "1ab16482640f1625a7a802bccdc2cc7afa93ed9e@a.sentry.testnet.public.bluzelle.com:26657,
+        persistent_peers = "1ab16482640f1625a7a802bccdc2cc7afa93ed9e@a.sentry.testnet.public.bluzelle.com:26657, d229f73ac8de82fa788e495c181c7e0dbd72375d@b.sentry.testnet.public.bluzelle.com:26657"
-        d229f73ac8de82fa788e495c181c7e0dbd72375d@b.sentry.testnet.public.bluzelle.com:26657"

-6. If you are adding a sentry, append your validator's "<node id>@<node hostname>:26656" entry to the persistent_peers comma-separated list in your sentry.
+6. If you are adding a sentry, append your validator's "<node id>@<node hostname>:26656" entry to the persistent_peers comma-separated list in your sentry, in config.toml.

-    If you are adding a validator, append your sentry's "<node id>@<node hostname>:26656" entry to the persistent_peers comma-separated list in your validator.
+    If you are adding a validator, append your sentry's "<node id>@<node hostname>:26656" entry to the persistent_peers comma-separated list in your validator, in config.toml.

-7.
+7. If you are adding a sentry, set "pex = true", in config.toml.

+    If you are adding a validator, set "pex = false", in config.toml.

+8. If you are adding a sentry, add your validator's node id (only the node id) to the "private_peer_ids" comma-separated list, in your sentry's config.toml, as follows:

+    "<node id>"

+    Note: You can skip this step if you are not adding any of your own validators.

+9. Edit ".blzd/config/app.toml" to set the minimum-gas-prices  to “10.0ubnt”

+        # The minimum gas prices a validator is willing to accept for processing a
+        # transaction.
+A transaction's fees must meet the minimum of any denomination
+        # specified in this config (e.g. 0.25token1;0.0001token2).
+        minimum-gas-prices = "10.0ubnt"

+    Remember that *every* node should have *at least* this minimum.
+Feel free to set it higher if you wish.

+10. Edit ".blzd/config/app.toml", to add the following:

+        bluzelle_crud = true

 [Back](../../README.md)